OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:12

-But he replied, ‘Truly I say to you, I do not know you.’
+But he replied, ‘Truly, I tell you, I do not recognize you.’

 ## Matthew 25:13

-Therefore, keep watch, because you do not know the day or the hour.
+Therefore, stay alert, because you do not know the day or the hour.

 ---